JorelAli/CommandAPI/docssrc/src/faq.md

 No. That message is handled client-side and isn't controlled by the CommandAPI.

 ## My suggestions on my arguments are empty or don't update.
-Why?
+How do I make dynamic suggestions?

 Arguments with suggestions provided using `ArgumentSuggestions.strings(String...)` are calculated _when the command is registered_.
 In order to have argument suggestions calculated _when the command is being typed_, you need to use the lambda-variant of the `ArgumentSuggestions.strings(Function<SuggestionInfo, String[]> suggestions)` method instead.
 More information about the different methods can be found [here](./argumentsuggestions.md#the-argumentsuggestions-interface).